The Washington DC Conference on Education (WCE2026)

 Welcome to The Washington DC Conference on Education!

-The International Academic Forum, in partnership with the IAFOR Research Centre at the Osaka School of International Public Policy (OSIPP) at Osaka University, Japan, is very happy to return to Washington, DC and to the United States’ mainland in 2026.
+The International Academic Forum, in partnership with the IAFOR Research Centre at the Osaka School of International Public Policy (OSIPP) at The University of Osaka, Japan, is very happy to return to Washington, DC and to the United States’ mainland in 2026.
 This dual conference event will complement those we hold in other cities throughout the world.

 IAFOR conferences offer a crucial and critical space for scholarship and creativity, attracting thousands of delegates annually, and from more than a hundred different countries, in events that are celebrations of the international, intercultural, and interdisciplinary.
 The Washington DC Conference on Education (WCE2026) will be held alongside its sister conference, The Washington DC Conference on the Social Sciences (WCSS2026).
 Both conferences build upon The IAFOR Conference on Educational Research and Innovation, held with our global partner, Virginia Tech, in 2019, 2022, and 2023.